CG14 SPECIAL EDUCATIONAL NEEDS and DISABILITIES [SEND] POLICY

-To be read with S26 SEND Information Report for Special Educational Needs and Disability
+To be read with S26 Special Educational Needs and Disabilities Information Report

-To find up to date Information on Local Offer, Services and Support for children and young people with Special Educational Needs and disability aged 0-25.
+To find up to date information on the Local Authority’s Local Offer, Services and Support for children and young people with Special Educational Needs and Disabilities aged 0-25.
 Please click the link below.

-The school recognises that the needs of high achieving children should also be catered for and recognised as appropriately.
+The school recognises that the needs of high achieving children should also be recognised and provided for as appropriate.

-This SEN policy details how, at Maytree, we will do our best to ensure that the necessary provision is made for any pupil who has special educational needs and that those needs are known to all who are likely to work with them.
+This SEND policy details how Maytree Nursery and Infant School will do it’s best to ensure that the necessary provision is made for any pupil who has special educational needs and that those needs are known to all who are likely to work with them.
 We will ensure that teachers are able to identify and provide for those pupils with special educational needs, allowing them to join in all school activities together with pupils who do not have special educational needs.

 Aims and objectives

 The aims of this policy are to:

 Within the areas of the curriculum, we ensure that Maytree Nursery and Infant School meets the needs of all children, taking account of gender, ethnicity, culture, religion, language, sexual orientation, age, ability, disability and social circumstances.
 It is important that in our school we meet the diverse needs of pupils to ensure inclusion for all and that all pupils are prepared for full participation in a multi-ethnic society.
 We also measure and assess the impact regularly, through pupil progress meetings with the Senior Leadership Team, Class Teacher and SENDCo to ensure all children have an equal opportunity to succeed in all areas of the curriculum.